emmajanedrews/base-template/_drafts/what-is-driving-las-vegas-rapid-growth.md

 {% include youtube.html %}

-What is driving the massive growth in Las Vegas?
-Today, I have three reasons that contribute.
+<center>What is driving the massive growth in Las Vegas?
+Today, I have three reasons that contribute.</center>

 Forbes magazine just recently announced America’s fastest-growing cities in 2018.
 Las Vegas was one of the top cities in the country in terms of projected aggressive growth.